kkm24132/dsc-gettingcleaningdata/README.md

 ## SECTION 2: Functions to break down the processing
 There are 3 functions to handle the processing of the data:

-* determine.data.files: this is a function which determines which data files to use for the processing.
+* determineDataFiles: this is a function which determines which data files to use for the processing.
 It just makes life easier to define those filenames once and put them in a list which can be reused instead of bulding those filename strings again and again.